Indian Teen Bikes 700 Miles With Injured Dad, Is Hailed As Hero — And Sparks Debate

 But Indians — from feminists to anti-poverty activists to journalists — accused the president's daughter of romanticizing poverty.
 They urged her to call out the Modi government instead, for leaving migrants like Kumari and her father in a desperate situation without adequate public aid.

 "She did something brave.
-But it's something nobody should ever have to do," says Kirthi Jayakumar, a Chennai-based researcher, founder of the Gender Security Project, and one of those who criticized Ivanka Trump's tweet.
+But it's something nobody should ever have to do," says Kirthi Jayakumar, a Chennai-based researcher, founder of the Gender Security Project, and one of those who criticized Trump's tweet.
 "Who wouldn't want to save their father?
-But circumstances made it so difficult, because of the lack of empathy in policy-making – the sheer absence of compassion and understanding of how a policy can impact different communities differently."
+But circumstances made it so difficult, because of the lack of empathy in policymaking — the sheer absence of compassion and understanding of how a policy can impact different communities differently."

 15 yr old Jyoti Kumari, carried her wounded father to their home village on the back of her bicycle covering +1,200 km over 7 days.— Ivanka Trump (@IvankaTrump) May 22, 2020